 Originally from the UK, Professor Anderson holds degrees from Newcastle University, University College, London, and Yale University.
 He is a specialist in ancient Greek history, historical thought, and critical theory.

 In his research and writing, Prof. Anderson is committed to a radical historical practice, one that takes seriously the real worlds experienced by non-modern peoples, which are quite unlike our own.
 Humans have always lived in a “pluriverse” of many different worlds, not in a universe of just one.

-Professor Anderson’s primary research areas are ancient Greece, historical thought, and critical theory.
-He is particularly interested in the broad question of how one can write true or real histories of non-modern lifeworlds, worlds which lived by standards of truth and realness very different from our own.
-His first book, The Athenian Experiment (Ann Arbor: University of Michigan Press, 2003), reconsidered the proverbial "birth of democracy” in Athens, exposing and exploring the radical differences between ancient and modern understandings of this landmark transformation.
-In similar vein, other publications have questioned the conventional use of the modern categories "state" and “tyranny” to characterize ancient Greek phenomena.
+Prof. Anderson’s first book, The Athenian Experiment (University of Michigan Press, 2003), reconsidered the “birth of democracy” in ancient Athens, highlighting the profound differences between ancient experience and modern understandings of this landmark event.
+In similar vein, other publications have questioned the standard use of modern categories like “democracy,” “state,” and “tyranny” to characterize phenomena in Greek experience.